Data vault modeling: History and philosophy

-Data vault's philosophy is that all data is relevant data, even if it is not in line with established definitions and business rules.
-If data are not conforming to these definitions and rules then that is a problem for the business, not the data warehouse.
+The detail-oriented Data Vault's philosophy is that all data is relevant data, even if it is not in line with established definitions and business rules.
+If data are not conforming to these definitions and rules, then that is a problem for the business, not the data warehouse.
 The determination of data being "wrong" is an interpretation of the data that stems from a particular point of view that may not be valid for everyone, or at every point in time.
-Therefore the data vault must capture all data and only when reporting or extracting data from the data vault is the data being interpreted.
+Therefore, the data vault must capture all data, and only when reporting or extracting data from the data vault is the data being interpreted.

-Another issue to which data vault is a response is that more and more there is a need for complete auditability and traceability of all the data in the data warehouse.
-Due to Sarbanes-Oxley requirements in the USA and similar measures in Europe this is a relevant topic for many business intelligence implementations, hence the focus of any data vault implementation is complete traceability and auditability of all information.
+Another issue to which the data vault is a response is that, more and more, there is a need for complete auditability and traceability of all the data in the data warehouse.
+Due to Sarbanes-Oxley requirements in the USA and similar measures in Europe, this is a relevant topic for many business intelligence implementations.
+The focus of any data vault implementation is complete traceability and auditability of all information.